-SAN FRANCISCO (AP) — A popular family-owned oyster farm whose lease at the Point Reyes National Seashore in Northern California has expired will be allowed to keep operating until the end of the year under a legal agreement with the federal government announced Monday.
+SAN FRANCISCO (AP) — A popular oyster farm that has been evicted from the Point Reyes National Seashore in Northern California will be allowed to keep operating until the end of the year under an agreement with the federal government.

-The settlement between the National Park Service and Drakes Bay Oyster Company ends a yearslong battle over the farm's fate that pitted environmentalists against scientists and even divided California's two U.S. senators.
-As part of the deal, which still must be approved by a federal judge, the Park Service would cover the cost of cleaning up the site and offer rental assistance and other relocation benefits to Drakes Bay employees who live there.
+The National Park Service and Drakes Bay Oyster Co. announced the settlement Monday.
+It ends a yearslong battle over the farm's fate that pitted environmentalists against scientists and even divided California's U.S. senators.

-The Lunnys unsuccessfully sued to stop the ouster, taking the case all the way to the U.S. Supreme Court, which turned aside their appeal.
-They said Monday that they plan to open an oyster restaurant at a resort within the national seashore.
+Drake's Bay owner Kevin Lunny unsuccessfully sued to stop the ouster, taking the case all the way to the U.S. Supreme Court.

 The farm originally was supposed to shut down at the end of July.